lanceydancey/mcgrath/software.md

-# Software configuration that might be useful
+Software configuration that might be useful.

 * auto-gen TOC:
 {:toc}